rajatmshukla/widdle_reader/README.md

 #### Models

-- **Audiobook**: Represents an audiobook with metadata and chapters
+- **Audiobook**: Represents an audiobook with metadata, chapters, and author information
 - **Chapter**: Represents a chapter within an audiobook with playback info
 - **Bookmark**: Stores user-created bookmarks for specific points in audiobooks